Getting Things Done: Themes

 These tools can be physical or electronic as appropriate (e.g., a physical "in" tray or an email inbox).
 Then, as "stuff" enters one's life, it is captured in these tools and processed with the following workflow.

 Workflow

 The GTD workflow consists of five stages.
-The workflow is driven by five questions (black rectangles in the diagram on the right): capture, clarify, organize, reflect, and engage.
+The workflow is driven by five steps (numbered on the top-left in the diagram on the right): capture, clarify, organize, reflect, and engage.
 (The first edition used the names collect, process, organize, plan, and do; the descriptions of the stages are similar in both editions).
 Once all the material ("stuff") is captured (or collected) in the inbox, each item is clarified and organized by asking and answering questions about each item in turn as shown in the black boxes in the logic tree diagram.
 As a result, items end up in one of the eight oval end points in the diagram: